 Check out a few VPS hosting providers and it's easy to be tempted with low headline rates, but don't be fooled – companies use a range of tricks to keep their charges down.

 The hardware specs of a starter product are often kept unrealistically low, for instance, to keep the price right down.
 Important items – backups, cPanel – may be expensive extras.
 And even then, the headline rate may only apply if you pay for two or three years upfront, increasing dramatically on renewal.

 InMotion Hosting is refreshingly different.
-Its baseline VPS-1000HA-S plan doesn't have the most eye-catching price at $24.99 per month over two years, but it's easy to see why the company asks this much.
-The product has a better specification – 4GB RAM, 75GB storage, 4TB bandwidth, 3 dedicated IPs – than some high-end plans from other providers, backups and a cPanel licence are included for free, and there's a 90-day money-back guarantee.
+Its baseline VPS 2GB plan has a special 6 month term price of $17.99/mo!
+The product has a better specification – 2GB RAM, 45GB SSD storage, 4TB bandwidth, 1 dedicated IP – than some high-end plans from other providers, backups and a cPanel licence are included for free, and there's a 90-day money-back guarantee.

 Welcome bonus touches include a feature called Launch Assist, which essentially means you get two hours of free time with one of InMotion's server administrators.
 Whether you need to change domain settings, configure cPanel, migrate WordPress or database files, they can help you get the job done.

 Put it all together and you're getting a very capable set of VPS hosting plans.
 If you'd prefer a package that comes with unexpected surprises, rather than hidden catches, we'd give InMotion a try.